TrellixVulnTeam/swahilipython_SCMU/Doc/library/pyexpat.rst

 .. data:: XMLParserType

-   The type of the return values from the :func:`ParserCreate` function.
+   The type of the return values kutoka the :func:`ParserCreate` function.

 The :mod:`xml.parsers.expat` module contains two functions: